-Everyday Lives will be a guide to the Office of Developmental Programs (ODP) as it develops policy and designs programs.
+Everyday Lives is a guide to the Office of Developmental Programs (ODP) as it develops policy and designs programs.
 Providers of services will use the recommendations of Everyday Lives to support individuals and their families to achieve an everyday life.
-Everyday Lives will guide everyone toward the possibility of an everyday life.